numaproj/numaflow/docs/user-guide/user-defined-functions/reduce/reduce.md

 It is wrong to give a `partitions` > `1` if it is a _non-keyed_ vertex (`keyed: false`).

-There are a couple of [examples](examples.md) that demonstrates Fixed windows, Sliding windows, chaining of windows, keyed streams, etc.
+There are a couple of [examples](examples.md) that demonstrate Fixed windows, Sliding windows, chaining of windows, keyed streams, etc.

 ## Time Characteristics